 The chronic presence of Pseudomonas aeruginosa (PA) in respiratory secretions is a major predictor of morbidity and mortality in children with CF. The first PA colonization episode can occur very early in life.
 After a first ever colonization episode, patients may go through different episodes of colonization (intermittent colonization), preceding chronic colonization by months to years, eventually resulting in chronic infection.
 PA strains causing early colonization have usually a non-mucoid phenotype, whereas PA strains in chronically colonized patients are mucoid and form biofilms.
 While the emergence of chronic and mucoid Pseudomonas aeruginosa (Pa) infection are both associated with poorer outcomes among CF patients, their relationship is poorly understood.
 US researchers, evaluating data from the CFF registry, examined the longitudinal relationship of incident, chronic and mucoid Pa in a contemporary, young CF cohort in the current era of Pa eradication therapy (Heltshe SL, 2018).
+Finally, the negative impact of airway inflammation linked to Pa infection has been showed to be severe and persistant also following successful P. aeruginosa eradication and is significantly associated with bronchiectasis progression.
+In this view, prevention measures and prompt identification of early Pa infection are both mandatory together with anti-inflammatory treatments (Garratt LW, 2021).

 PA strains causing early infection are usually antibiotic sensitive and have low bacterial density in the airways.
 As a result, the treatment strategy has shifted from suppressive therapy in patients chronically colonized by PA to attempts at early eradication therapy as soon as PA is detected.
 A review on this topic was published (Schelstraete P, 2013).